heydanhey/social-app/README.md

 Application details:
 * Ruby version: 2.2.2
 * Rails version: 4.2.3
-* This is a MySQL db fin development and a Postgres database in production
+* Cureently uses a MySQL database in development and a Postgres database in production
-* AngularJS and JQueryis used on the front end
+* AngularJS and JQuery used on the front end